How to overcome breastfeeding issues

 - Your nipples and breasts don’t feel uncomfortable

 Even if your baby is doing all of these things, you may still have concerns about the amount of milk they’re getting.
-There are no strict rules as to the number feeds a breastfed baby should have, and as your baby grows their needs will change, but as a guide they’ll feed every two-three hours, including day and night feeds.
+There are no strict rules as to the number feeds a breastfed baby should have, and as your baby grows their needs will change, but as a guide they’ll feed every 2-3 hours, including day and night feeds.

 Here are a few ways to tell if your baby is getting enough food: